 He has been a blogger for over ten years and a full-time writer for five years with more than a dozen novels published under multiple pseudonyms.

-You can read his most recent work on Medium.
+You can read his off-topic work on Medium.
 He is a top writer in the Reading, Books, Science, Education, and Fiction categories and an editor for the publication Mental Health and Addictions Community.
 He regularly contributes to the publications The Startup, The Writing Cooperative, Age of Awareness, and Cantor’s Paradise.